Neurohm/NNTCaPip/README.md

 To run the program open the matlab (.m) file labeled _CONSOLE_.
 This file acts as a central engine for the entire pipeline (i.e all function calls are eventually mapped to this file).
 I recommend running the file section by section as the current build has both the single and batch processing in the same space -- to be fixed later.

 ### Single vs Batch Analysis
 The current build of this pipeline comes with the options of single file or batch processing.
-To run either a single tiff stack or example video provided in the pipeline run the MATLAB section labeled _Caiman Single File Analysis_ followed by _Single File Analysis_.
+To run either a single tiff stack or example video provided in the pipeline run the MATLAB section labeled _Caiman Single File ROI Extraction_ followed by _Single File Analysis_.
 Both these section process the bulk of the data.
 Now you are ready to visualize all of it!
 To do this, run the section labeled _Plot all_.

 ```matlab
 %% CaimAn Single Batch Analysis